 Causes of Farsightedness (Hyperopia)

 Hyperopia occurs when the eye is shorter than normal or has a cornea that is too flat.
 As a result, light rays focus beyond the retina instead of on it.
 This allows you to see distant objects somewhat clearly but near objects will appear more blurred.
+Younger people may be able to accommodate through mild hyperopia, but this usually becomes more difficult with age.

 Like myopia or nearsightedness, farsightedness is usually inherited.